johnbayko/hicp/docs/articles/intro/Part3/main.rst

 ``get_app_info()``
     Provides additional information in an ``AppInfo`` object.
-    It can be used to allow the user to select an app, so also needs to be a class method that can be called before the app is actually created.
+    It can be used to allow the user to select an app, so it also needs to be a class method that can be called before the app is actually created.
     ``AppInfo`` contains: